scottcrossen/mac-attack/README.md

 ### Description

 A simple MAC-extension attack implemented in C++.
-A docker-build system is included for cross-platform development and isolation.
-It also faciliates the rebuilding process whenever a change is made to source files.

 ### Contributors